-Every employer must provide suitable head protection for each employee and replace it whenever necessary.
+Every employer must provide suitable head protection for each employee and limb (b) worker and replace it whenever necessary.
 A similar duty is placed on self-employed people.
 Every employer shall ensure, so far as reasonably practicable, that each employee (and any other person over whom they have control) at work wears suitable head protection unless there is no foreseeable risk of injury to their head other than through falling.